matrix-org/matrix-appservice-irc/docs/usage.md

 ### Private Messaging

-Sending a PM to an IRC user means starting a conversation with `@freenode_Alice:matrix.org`, which maps to the nickname `Alice` on Freenode.
+Sending a Private Message (PM) to an IRC user means starting a conversation with `@freenode_Alice:matrix.org`, which maps to the nickname `Alice` on Freenode.

 If a PM is sent from the IRC side, it will either appear in your existing PM room or you will be invited